Slack: Is Their Honesty A Bad Policy

 And it is this kind of misapprehension that creates an excellent opportunity for investors who are able to look through this crisis, and its economic impact, and see the "broad sun filled uplands" as Winston Churchill once put it in reference to the existential crisis faced by his government and nation in 1940.

 The fact is there is and will be an enormous economic perturbation of some currently unknown extent until the Covid-19 emergency wanes.
 One has merely to walk the streets of Manhattan - it is basically a ghost city - to see just how upside down activity must be in all forms of endeavor.
-And the fact is that one can walk the streets of Manhattan and see few pedestrians and even less vehicular traffic is but the outward manifestation of a this crisis.
+And the fact is that one can walk the streets of Manhattan and see few pedestrians and even less vehicular traffic but the outward manifestation of this crisis.
 Even the largest law firms in New York have closed now, along with restaurants, schools, sporting events and just about every other place in which people gather-about as strong an affirmation as one might ever see as to the nature of the crisis, and how even the largest enterprises are dealing with the problems.

 These perturbations are going to impact almost all economic activity including acquiring enterprise software - probably pretty far down anyone's priority list at the moment.
 Slack management talked forthrightly about why its guidance was constrained: it simply has no way of providing a forecast with so many unknowable's animating potential results.
 For those who may have missed exactly what the CEO and the CFO said on the subject, I have provided quotations.